Yaroster/skoomaDen.me/src/content/blog/Alienation Through Space.md

 In the Wired, Lain becomes an object of manipulation.
 Her reality and identity are no longer under her control; they are reconfigured by the rules of the Wired and the other entities that inhabit this digital universe.
 Each new interaction with this world reinforces her disorientation, leaving her unable to maintain any continuity in her identity.
 This gradual fragmentation can be interpreted as a reflection of the phenomenon of <mark>"psychic disintegration,"</mark> where the individual loses the coherence of their being in the face of overwhelming forces.

-### Depersonalization as a Defense Mechanism
+### Depersonalization as a Consequence of Lain’s Nature

 ![](SEL180.png)

-As Lain confronts these shattered versions of herself, she develops a state of depersonalization.
-This condition, often linked to trauma or extreme psychological experiences, manifests as a sense of detachment from oneself and a dissociation between the self and reality.
-For Lain, this state of depersonalization appears as a response to the overwhelming pressure of immersion in the Wired and the loss of her unique identity.
+As Lain confronts these shattered versions of herself, she experiences depersonalization.
+However, this condition is not simply a defense mechanism.
+Lain's depersonalization is a natural consequence of her existence across both the Wired and the real world. <mark>Her omnipresence in the Wired means that she is always fragmented</mark>, always existing in multiple forms.
+This state is less about protecting herself from trauma and more about the existential reality of her being.
+Lain’s inability to fully integrate these multiple selves results in a disconnection from her physical body and reality.

-Lain’s depersonalization could be interpreted as a defense mechanism.
-Faced with the confusion of her self and the inability to control her existence in the Wired, she emotionally and psychologically distances herself from what is happening.
-By losing touch with her body, her emotions, and even her relationships with others, <mark>she adopts a position of withdrawal, a kind of protection against the total collapse of her psyche.</mark>
+Lain’s depersonalization reflects the psychological and existential weight of being split between two worlds.
+Rather than a retreat or withdrawal due to overwhelming pressure, it is the inevitable byproduct of existing simultaneously in the Wired and reality.
+She is constantly shifting between these planes, and this constant movement leads to her eventual disconnection from herself and others.
+Her sense of self is unstable, not just because of trauma, but because her nature is inherently fluid and fragmented.

 ![](image-155.png)